RSE-Sheffield/sssurvey/report.md

 ## Survey design

-The survey was based on previous surveys undertaken [nationally](https://zenodo.org/record/1183562#.YMnQFahKiUk) and at the [University of Southampton](https://github.com/Southampton-RSG/soton_software_survey_analysis_2019).
+The survey was based on previous surveys undertaken nationally [@Hettrick2018] and at the University of Southampton [@Wyatt2019].

 ## Data collection